ec-europa/atomium/README.md

 *template_process_page()* hook.

 The function *drupal_get_breadcrumb()* returns raw HTML.
-Thus, it's impossible to alter the breadcrumbs links properly.
+Thus, it is impossible to alter the breadcrumbs links properly.

-In order to get a render array, we have to go deeper and rewrite functions accordingly.
+In order to get a render array, it requires a deeper analyse and rewrite functions accordingly.

 *drupal_get_breadcrumb()* calls *menu_get_active_breadcrumb()*.